-In addition to viruses and bacteria, there are three other major types of microbes that can cause infectious disease—and one newly discovered type.
+In addition to viruses and bacteria, three other major types of microbes—and one newly discovered type—can cause infectious disease.
 As with viruses and bacteria, not all of the species in each of these categories are infectious to humans.
-But many of the world’s most prevalent infectious diseases are caused by microbes that are included in the groupings below.
+But many of the world’s most prevalent infectious diseases are caused by microbes included in the groupings below.

-cause a wide variety of diseases in humans, ranging from Athlete’s foot to ringworm to deadly histoplasmosis
+: These organisms cause a wide variety of diseases in humans, ranging from athlete’s foot to ringworm to deadly histoplasmosis

 .
 Some fungi, such as yeasts

-, are comprised of a single cell but most are multicellular.
-They are found in the air, soil, on plants, and in water.
-Only about half of all fungi are harmful.
-Many perform vital functions, such as helping materials decay and decompose in the environment.
+, are comprised of a single cell, but most are multicellular.
+They are found in the air, in soil, on plants, and in water.
+Only about half of all known fungi are harmful.
+Many perform vital functions such as helping materials decay and decompose in the environment.
 They reproduce primarily by forming spores that float in the air.
 These spores can land on human skin or be inhaled, which is why most fungal infections start on the skin or in the lungs.
-Weakened immune systems
+A weakened immune system

 can make people more prone to fungal infection.
 So can taking antibiotics